IamRash-7/IamRash-7/README.md

 <img src="./assets/background.png" />

-A ML Enthusiast trying to find a way in this world.
+A ML Engineer trying to find a way in this world.
 I love to code, make errors, cry and then debug.
 I have a flair for Python, C++, and C

 Apart from Programming, I love engrossing myself with novels, physics and football!